nfi/contiki/cpu/native/net/README-WPCAP.md

 This results in generally deactivating both the network identification process and the firewall for the loopback interface.
-The details are available in the Microsoft TechNet Forums thread 'Vista Network Identification for Loopback Adpater' that is currently available at [link](http://social.technet.microsoft.com/Forums/windows/en-US/66b42761-1b8e-4302-9134-0bb685139f4e/vista-network-identification-for-loopback-adpater)
+The details are available in the Microsoft TechNet Forums thread 'Vista Network Identification for Loopback Adapter' that is currently available at [link](http://social.technet.microsoft.com/Forums/windows/en-US/66b42761-1b8e-4302-9134-0bb685139f4e/vista-network-identification-for-loopback-adpater)